areofyl/hum/README.md

 ## Configuration

 Edit `config.h` and rebuild.
-You can change keybinds, library path, search result count, volume step, seek step, and more.
+You can change keybinds, colors, library path, search result count, volume step, seek step, and more.

+Build options (compiler, flags, install prefix) are in `config.mk`.

+See `man hum` after installing for the full reference.

 ## License